 Performance Metrics

-Increase in the amount of recycled and gray water used by water consumers in the Mid-Coast region.
+Measurable increase in the amount of recycled water derived from domestic and industrial sources for beneficial purposes and gray water used by water consumers in the Mid-Coast region.

 Increase in the availability and use of water conservation incentives among all stakeholders.